pramodkumarkarn/hugo-pk/content/blog/public-speaking-tips-from-julian-treasure.md

 ## Warm up your voice!
 Your voice is an engine that needs warming up.
 Here are six exercises Julian does before every big conversation:

 1. Stand up.
 Arms up, deep breath in, and big sigh out.
-Ahhh.
+Ahhhhh.
 2. Lips: “Bah bah bah bah bah”
 3. “BBBBBBBBBBBBBB”
 4. “LALALALALALALA” (tip of the tongue)
 5. “RRRRRRRRRR” (Roll the Rrrrr to warm up the sides of the tongue)
 6. "Weeeoooaaahheeeooo" (known as "The Siren")

+## Conscious speaking and listening

+Julian concludes with a question.
+What would the world be like if we were speaking consciously and listening consciously in environments specifically designed for creating and receiving sound?
+Love this idea.
+Let's make it happen.